In today’s world where media people make money spreading famous people’s blunders, image seems to be all that matters most.

 But someone’s moral or political failure could actually be traced to a character flaw.
 Because someone failed to maintain his integrity, it messed up everything.

-In a society that puts a high premium on good looks, power dressing and materialism, keeping a consistently flawless integrity hardly has a place.
+In a society that puts a high premium on good looks, power dressing, and materialism, keeping a flawless integrity hardly has its place.

-Talent, skills, and connection may take one to the top but only exceptional character can keep him there.
+Talent, skills, and connection may take a person to the top but only exceptional character can keep him there.

 Factors affecting character are the following:

-True character shows and gets tested in making decisions…when no one is looking.
+Our true character gets tested in decision-making…especially when no one is looking.